chef/chef-server/README.md

 The database is configured in config/database.yml.

+### Configuring Administrators

+Normal users can only manage their own authorized applications.
+Administrators can create and manage applications that users can authorize against.

+The `doorkeeper.administrators` array in the settings is a list of usernames (on the Chef server) that have administrative access.
+This is loaded when the application starts.

 ## Development

 If you have all the requirements ready, you should be able to run the app in